 5. Love is not rude.

-Love act rude or unfittingly, but tries to lovingly “fit” with the rest the growing Body of Christ.
+Love does not act rude or unfittingly, but tries to lovingly “fit” with the rest the growing Body of Christ.

 Love Does Not Needlessly Offend